Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/discord/basic-webhook.md

 `<@DISCORD_USER_ID>` e.g. `<@0123456789>`

-With developer mode enabled, you can right click on any user in discord, and click `Copy ID` to obtain their user ID.
+With developer mode enabled, you can right-click on any user in discord, and click `Copy ID` to obtain their user ID.

 #### Role Pings
 Roles can be pinged in the following format:

 `<@&DISCORD_ROLE_ID>` e.g. `<@&0123456789>`

-With developer mode enabled, you can right click on a role in the server settings area, and click `Copy ID` to obtain its ID.
+With developer mode enabled, you can right-click on a role in the server settings area, and click `Copy ID` to obtain its ID.
 ::